-- Is able to promote the success of all students by facilitating the development, articulation and stewardship of a vision of learning that is shared and supported by the higher education community.
+- Facilitate the development, articulation and stewardship of a vision of learning that is shared and supported by the higher education community.

-- Is able to promote the success of all students by advocating, nurturing and sustaining a campus environment conducive to student learning and professional growth.
+- Advocate, nurture and sustain a campus environment conducive to student learning and professional growth.

-- Promotes the success of all students by ensuring management of the organization, operations and resources for a safe, efficient and effective campus environment.
+- Ensure management of the organization, operations and resources for a safe, efficient and effective campus environment.

-- Promotes the success of all students by engaging with community members, responding to diverse community interests and needs, and mobilizing community resources.
+- Engage with community members, respond to diverse community interests and needs, and mobilize community resources.

-- Promotes the success of all students by modeling a personal code of ethics and developing professional leadership capacity.
+- Model a personal code of ethics and develop professional leadership capacity.

-- Promotes the success of all students by understanding, responding to and influencing the larger political, social, economic, legal and cultural context.
+- Understand, respond to and influence the larger political, social, economic, legal and cultural context.